-Business owners face a myriad of regulatory checklists when setting up a new venture.
+As a business owner, you are used to facing never-ending checklists to help get your new ventures up and running.
 Before the first customer walks through the door, the new owner has already tackled seller’s permits, licensing, zoning, and registration, among other hurdles.
-Even after these boxes have been meticulously checked, businesses selling tangible personal property, and even some providing services, have another major consideration – sales tax.
+Even after these boxes have been meticulously checked, businesses selling tangible personal property, and even some providing services, have another primary consideration – sales tax.

-Depending on your business model, the idea of staying compliant with sales tax regulations can be overwhelming; however, if you get your shop set up properly, compliance is relatively simple.
+Depending on your business model, the idea of staying compliant with sales tax regulations can be overwhelming; however, if you get your shop set up correctly, compliance is relatively simple.

 1. What is sales tax?